Beam model of Doppler backscattering: Backscattered electric field: general

 \subsection{Ordering $\theta_m$}

-We consider two cases: the \emph{conventional tokamak} and the \emph{spherical tokamak}.
-These are just names for two different cases typical of but not exclusive to conventional and spherical tokamaks, respectively.
+We consider two orderings: \emph{small mismatch angle} and \emph{large mismatch angle}.
+These are simply names for two different orderings typical of, but not exclusive to, conventional and spherical tokamaks, respectively.
 Moreover, these orderings are not only applicable to tokamaks.
-As long as the orderings in either case hold, the results will be applicable.
+As long as the particular ordering holds, the results will be applicable.
 In particular, they are applicable to stellarators.